Shubham-Bhoite/shubham-bhoite/README.md

 - I am a Full stack web developer.
 - I am skilled in Java, Python.
-- I am also skilled in HTML, CSS, Javascript.
+- I am also skilled in HTML, CSS, Javascript & React.
 I am good in data structure and algorithms.
 - I learned a lot from the open-source community.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">